Seeking out the

 Like All Ages: The Boston Hardcore Film, Cure for Pain: The Mark Sandman Story, and WBCN and The American Revolution, The Road to Ruane feels tailor-made for a one-off Somerville Theatre screening packed to the rafters with aging rockers and rock fans who remember fondly, and a bit wistfully, the era the film covers (and, full disclosure, this is how I experienced the movie).
 But the film has additional layers that should interest many who've never set foot in T.T. the Bear's Place.

-Ruane was known for his altruism and generosity but also for being the weird, volatile guy jumping on and off the stage, disrupting shows as much as he added to their enjoyment.
+Ruane was known for his altruism and generosity but also for being the weird, out-of-control fellow jumping on and off the stage, disrupting shows as much as he added to their enjoyment.
 Ruane suffered from bipolar disorder, but perhaps his complicated condition was being the son of a billionaire.
-Always eager to spread his seemingly endless inherited wealth around, it also enabled him to fuel his mental illness and drug use.
+Always eager to spread his seemingly endless inherited wealth around, it also enabled him to fuel his mental illness, alcoholism, and drug use.
 The film isn't an exploration of the link between unlimited wealth and madness, but it serves as a study of that connection nonetheless.
-We get just enough understanding of his backstory, including the circumstances of his mother's suicide, which mirror those of Geraldine Page in Woody Allen's Bergmanesque drama Interiors, to draw many conclusions that may or may not hold up to scrutiny.
+We get just enough understanding of his backstory, including the circumstances of his mother's suicide, which mirror those of Geraldine Page in Woody Allen's 1978 Bergmanesque drama Interiors, to draw many conclusions that may or may not hold up to scrutiny.

-The film was directed by Michael Gill, who seems to have started the project shortly after Ruane's death.
+The film was primarily directed by Michael Gill, who seems to have started the project shortly after Ruane's death.
 Gill passed away himself after many years of working on the doc, which was taken over by his friend Scott Evans.
-As co-director, Evans devotes a fair amount of screen time to Gill, not just a coda but the inclusion of several moments in interviews where we hear the director from behind the camera.
+As co-director, Evans devotes a fair amount of screen time to Gill, not just a coda explaining Gill's premature passing but the inclusion of several moments in interviews where we hear the original director from behind the camera.
 If the film gets any kind of wide distribution, I wonder if these bits will be taken out in a re-edit.
 They feel respectful and welcome for the crowd of insiders I watched this movie with, but they may make the movie even more difficult for general audiences to connect with.
 Or maybe not.
-It's difficult to say with a film like this.
-In some ways, the parallels drawn between Ruane and Gill remind us that we all have figures like these guys in our lives, just not always so extreme.
+It's difficult to say with a movie like this.
+In some ways, the parallels drawn between Ruane and Gill remind us that we all have figures like these guys in our lives, just maybe not always quite so extreme.

 Twitter Capsule: